logo

 Somatic Cell Score

-The economic value for somatic cell accounts for decreased costs associated with less clinical mastitis, less penalties due to bulk somatic cell counts and better survival of cows with lower somatic cell counts.
+The economic value for somatic cell accounts for decreased costs associated with less clinical mastitis, fewer penalties due to bulk tank somatic cell counts and better survival of cows with lower somatic cell counts.

 The economic value for somatic cell accounts for: